The Patching Disconnect

 Patch when feasible.
 The vendor has released a patch, it has been qualified for your hardware and firmware revision, and there is a maintenance window within an acceptable time horizon.
 Plan the patching activity: obtain vendor guidance, prepare rollback procedures, schedule with operations, test after application, and document completion.

 Apply compensating controls and patch at next opportunity.
-Patching is not immediately possible — because of operational constraints, lack of a maintenance window, or pending vendor qualification.
-Compensating controls go into place now: tighter firewall rules to limit network exposure, IDS signatures tuned to detect exploitation of this specific vulnerability, enhanced monitoring on the affected zone.
-These controls reduce risk while waiting for the patch window to open.
+Patching is not immediately possible because of operational constraints, lack of a maintenance window, or pending vendor qualification.
+Compensating controls go into place now: tighter firewall rules to limit network exposure, monitoring rules tuned to detect exploitation of this specific vulnerability, enhanced alerting on the affected zone.
+These controls reduce risk while waiting for the patch window.

 Step 5: Vendor Coordination as a Process